 Rather than focusing primarily on quantity, it’s important to create content with a specific outcome in mind.
 Knowing what action you want your audience to take helps to keep your content strategy on track.
 It’s also important to consider that you might want different segments of your audience to take different actions.
 For example, articles created around SEO keywords may be created to draw new audiences to your site, while an eBook may be aimed at influencing a purchase decision for an audience already familiar with the product.
 Defining your desired result and actively using it as a guiding principle helps ensure that the content you’re creating serves its purpose.

-2. Know what matters to your consumer
+2. Know what matters to your consumer as part of your content strategy

 In addition to keeping your intended outcome in mind, it’s vital that a business also takes into account the interests of its audience.
 Too often, companies generate content for themselves and for their colleagues without enough consideration for their consumers.
 Regardless of your product or service, your content should consistently communicate your value to your audience in ways that are relevant to them.
 This means knowing what your audiences are interested in and producing content in terms they can readily understand.